 - Flush the syringe with toxin by first flushing with distilled water, then expelling to 0.5 μl, and draw in ~0.2 μl air, then position in the toxin solution and fill to 10 µl by drawing back the plunger.

 Note: A small air bubble is seen in the syringe.
 The free movement of the air bubble without compression confirms the delivery of the toxin without needle blockage.
-The syringe drive is set at the speed of ~0.25 μl of toxin/minute.
+The syringe drive is set at a speed of ~0.25 μl of toxin/minute.

 - Lower down the syringe into the burr hole.
 As the needle touches the dura, a subtle dip could be observed in the fluid surrounding the brain.
 Stop advancing the needle, retract by 0.1 mm, and use this site as 0 for dorsal/ventral coordinates.